 Health insurance in Laos

-There is a mix of public and private health insurance in Laos, and different health insurance schemes apply to different income groups, depending on whether they are civil servants, state or private employees, informal workers or belong to low-income households.
+Public health insurance schemes in Laos apply to different income groups, depending on whether beneficiaries are civil servants, state or private employees, informal workers, or belong to low-income households.
+These programmes cover only a small part of the country's population, and are affected by underfunding and mismanagement.

-Covering only 20 percent of the country's population, the public health insurance is inadequate, and expats will likely opt for private, international insurance that accounts for emergency medical treatment in Thailand or further abroad.
+Most expats choose private, international insurance that enables emergency medical treatment in neighbouring Thailand or further abroad.

 Public healthcare in Laos